Creatorpravin/JavaScriptGrammar/Evaluation2/algorithm_pseudocode.md

 step 3: initialize the empty array with variablename of common.

-step 4: create for loop and initialize variable i equal to 0.loop execute until i < array1.length.go to next step.
+step 4: create for loop and initialize variable i equal to 0. loop execute until i < array1.length. go to next step.

-step 5: create for loop and initialize variable j equal to 0.loop execute until j < array2.length.go to next step.
+step 5: create for loop and initialize variable j equal to 0. loop execute until j < array2.length. go to next step.

-step 6: check the array1 value equal to array 2.if it is true then push the array1 value to common variable.execute until to loop condition false.once false go to step 7.
+step 6: check the array1 value equal to array 2. if it is true then push the array1 value to common variable. execute until to loop condition false. once false go to step 7.

 step 7: print common variable.